RealBeazt/Cloud_Assignments/Assignment1.md

 # Assignment - 1
 ## Study Linux Commands

-1. cat
+1. cat - concatenate files and print on the standard output

 ```
-this is cat command
+cat [OPTION]...
+[FILE]...
 ```
+### Description
+`
+Concatenate FILE(s) to standard output.
+With no FILE, or when FILE is -, read standard input.
+`